-Our drones were created to safely and stably fly into areas where other drones cannot go, including situations where its impossible to get a GPS signal: inside mines, caves, culverts, grain elevators, inside power plants and storage tanks, and under and inside bridges.
-Our Aertos™ 120 flies next to tall walls and easily flies stably near metal, which is problematic for most commercial drones.
+Our drones stably fly into areas where other drones cannot go, including situations where its impossible to get a GPS signal: inside mines, caves, culverts, grain elevators, inside power plants and storage tanks, and under and inside bridges.
+Our Aertos™ 120 flies next to tall walls and quickly flies stably near metal, which is problematic for most commercial drones.

-Our drones easily go into buildings, without having to utilize a GPS signal or sensors to fly stably.
+Our drones smoothly go into buildings, without having to utilize a GPS signal or sensors to fly stably.

 Drones Safer in Confined Spaces